 Do you need to know what items I plan to bring to the event?

-No. Each ticket holder can bring two items.
-ANTIQUES ROADSHOW does not prescreen these items.
+No. Each ticket holder can bring two items (and must bring at least one item).
+Except for our KOSO ticket winners, ANTIQUES ROADSHOW does not prescreen these items.

 Can you make recommendations about which items I should bring?

 No, ANTIQUES ROADSHOW cannot recommend which items you should bring.
 However, please be mindful of size requirements described below.
 Otherwise, we simply suggest that you choose items that you would like to learn more about.
 Before deciding what to bring, you may like to check out our interactive feature Things We Commonly See at ROADSHOW.

 Is there a cost to receive an appraisal at the event?